SRI-CSL/SMT.tmbundle/README.md

 This is a TextMate support for viewing and editing version 2.5 of [SMT-LIB2.](http://smtlib.cs.uiowa.edu/papers/smt-lib-reference-v2.5-r150528.pdf)

+## Why?

+This bundle is written by non-textmate users; mainly in order to push the grammar to the linguist repository.
+This is to enable highlighting of SMT code on GitHub.

+Any improvements are welcome.
+We are confirmed novices.

 ### TextMate 2 Development Instructions.

 The [FAQ](https://github.com/textmate/textmate/wiki/FAQ) says the following: